lesliecdubs/lesliecdubs/README.md

 I had a college internship building Drupal and WordPress sites for nonprofits; a few years later, I was developing [sites for Nintendo](https://web.archive.org/web/20150312155138/http://nesremix.nintendo.com/) at an NYC ad agency.

 As an agency developer, I saw firsthand how the Jamstack would revolutionize the web.
-I loved it so much that I joined [Netlify](https://netlify.com) in 2018 as employee number 30-something, where I [worked on the React app](https://twitter.com/lesliecdubs/status/1207770216576487425) that powers [app.netlify.com](https://app.netlify.com) and later managed the burgeoning growth team.
+I loved it so much that I joined [Netlify](https://netlify.com) in 2018 as employee number 30-something, where I [worked on the React app](https://twitter.com/lesliecdubs/status/1207770216576487425) that powers [app.netlify.com](https://app.netlify.com) and later managed the burgeoning growth engineering team.

 In 2022, I went to work on my other favorite dev tool: GitHub.
 Combining my love of UI, accessibility, and systems thinking, I joined as Director of Design Engineering to support the teams who build the [Primer Design System](https://primer.style/) and bring GitHub's brand to life through [creative code](https://github.blog/2020-12-21-how-we-built-the-github-globe/).